Benchmarking Deep Neural Networks for Modern Recommendation Systems: Method

-Each of the seven neural architectures---Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), Graph Neural Networks (GNNs), Autoencoders, Transformers, Neural Collaborative Filtering (NCF), and Siamese Networks---is then applied to the datasets.
+Each of the seven neural architectures: CNN, RNNs, GNNs, Autoencoders, Transformers, NCF, and Siamese Networks—is then applied to the datasets.
 The evaluation focuses on each model’s ability to balance precision and diversity in recommendations.
-Performance is assessed using precision, recall, diversity score, and computational efficiency, allowing a thorough comparison of the strengths and limitations of each architecture in realistic e-commerce scenarios.
+Performance is assessed using precision, recall, diversity score, and computational efficiency, allowing a thorough comparison of the strengths and limitations of each architecture in realistic e- commerce scenarios.

 This comparative analysis aims to provide insights into which models best enhance recommendation quality, scalability, and adaptability.
 All data handling procedures strictly follow privacy-preserving principles and ethical standards.
 Figure~\ref{fig:workflow} presents the general workflow of the proposed approach.